adigitalmonk/discordbot-framework/README.md

 |[NodeJS DotEnv](https://www.npmjs.com/package/dotenv)|Project designed for the purpose of loading configurations into projects|

 # Change Log
+## v1.3.1
+- Updated the dependencies to account for an issue with NPM loading `uws`.
+- Fixed a small typo in the README, oops!

 ## v1.3.0
 - Added new configuration options `playing_msg` and `boot_msg`